-This policy applies to all National Autistic Society schools, children and adult services where autistic individuals and their families receive direct and indirect support and as an organisation, we have a duty of care towards the individuals and respective families we support.
-This policy relates to all aspects of individuals' behaviour, across the education, residential and adult settings as well as when out in the community.
-It should be read, in conjunction with other NAS policies and guidance including: Safeguarding Adults Policy (SO-0194), Safeguarding Children's Policy (SO-0189), Restrictive Practices Intervention
+This procedure applies to all National Autistic Society schools, children and adult services where autistic individuals and their families receive direct and indirect support and as an organisation, we have a duty of care towards the individuals and respective families we support.
+This procedure relates to all aspects of individuals' behaviour, across the education, residential and adult settings as well as when out in the community.

-Policy (RPI) (SO-0039), Anti-Bullying Policy (SO-0193), Incidents leading to a near miss reporting and the High- risk support needs framework.
+It should be read, in conjunction with other NAS policies and guidance including: Positive Behaviour Support Policy SO-0029, Safeguarding Adults Policy (SO-0194), Safeguarding Children's Policy (SO-0189), Restrictive Practices Intervention Policy (RPI) (SO-0039), Anti-Bullying Policy (SO-0193), Incidents leading to a near miss reporting and the High-risk support needs framework.